foundriesio/docs/source/iotfoundry/lwm2m-howto.rst

 **Required Equipment**: IoT gateway and workstation to flash the board.

-Follow the Linux microPlatform :ref:`linux-getting-started` guide to set up a `96Boards HiKey`_ gateway for container-based application deployment.
+Follow :ref:`linux-getting-started` to set up a `96Boards HiKey`_
+gateway for container-based application deployment.

 If you don't have a HiKey, the Getting Started Guide contains information for other boards, provided on a best-effort basis.